rschristopher/ischristtrue.com/src/modern-views/free-will.md

 ### Calvinism

-As if to parallel the early Pelagian controversy, there arose in the 16th century a *reaction* to the writings of [John Calvin](https://en.wikipedia.org/wiki/John_Calvin) who was heavily influenced by the writings of St. Augustine on predestination.
+As if to re-tell the early Pelagian controversy, there arose in the 16th century a *reaction* to the writings of [John Calvin](https://en.wikipedia.org/wiki/John_Calvin) who was heavily influenced by the writings of St. Augustine on predestination.
-This reaction -- known as Arminianism -- was especially concerned with Calvin's views of *reprobation*
+This reaction -- known as [Arminianism](https://en.m.wikipedia.org/wiki/Arminianism) -- was especially concerned with Calvin's views of
+ *reprobation*
  (or what is otherwise known as
   [double predestination](https://history.hanover.edu/courses/excerpts/346cal2.html)),
- which is a logical conclusion to the denial of human free will, that the non-elect were effectively chosen for damnation (that God "adjudges others to eternal death").
+ which is a logical conclusion to the denial of human free will, that the non-elect were chosen for damnation (that God "adjudges others to eternal death").

 ??? warning "Calvin's continued influece"
     While it's tempting to think that Calvinism is only a topic for theology classrooms, the idea of moral determinism, of the *elect* / *unelect*, is very much alive in modern academia and amongst postmodern "intellectuals".

-The belief in a predestined elect, with an unquestioned moral *rightness* continues to pervade today's political discource -- including every social justice activist, critical race theorist, and so on -- all are assured of their own moral supiority over the *unelect*.
+    The belief in a predestined elect, with an unquestioned moral *rightness* continues to pervade today's political discource -- including every social justice activist, critical race theorist, and so on -- all are assured of their own moral supiority over the uneducated (*unelect*).

-    While the nomenclature changes, and this is definitely a perversion of theological Calvinism, these are all the inevitable consequences of moral determinism, and the practical problem of denying free will.
+    While the nomenclature changes, and this is definitely a perversion of theological Calvinism, the spirit is the same.
+These are the inevitable consequences of moral determinism, and the practical problem of denying human free will.

 These strict Calvinist views are known as